UpadhyayShweta/Personal_Finance_Planner/README.md

 #### Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)

-**Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key.
+**Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key(to securely use the API keys).

 1. Create two variables named `my_agg` and `my_spy` and set them equal to `200` and `50`, respectively.